tjelvar-olsson/tjelvar-olsson.github.io/_drafts/saving-a-file-object-to-string.md

 The code above above is really ugly.
 What we want is something that can give us a relatively safe temporary file path and delete it once we are done with it.
 This is what Python's context managers are for.
-Context managers are what lets you use the ``with`` statement for opening files etc, Jeff Preshing has written a nice tutorial on context mangers [The Python "with" Statement by Example](http://preshing.com/20110920/the-python-with-statement-by-example/).
+Context managers are what lets you use the ``with`` statement for opening files etc. Jeff Preshing has written a nice tutorial on context mangers [The Python "with" Statement by Example](http://preshing.com/20110920/the-python-with-statement-by-example/).